NovaPlayBuild/hyperplay-docs/developer-docs/publish-list-a-game/developer-portal.md

 * Website
 * Type
   * Options include: Browser or Native Desktop
-* Define whether the game is eligible for HyperPlay rewards
+* Define whether the game is eligible for NovaPlay rewards
-  * HyperPlay provides algorithmic bonuses and partnership rewards to games that adopt the platform more fully.
+  * NovaPlay provides algorithmic bonuses and partnership rewards to games that adopt the platform more fully.
 Full details of each rewards program is available in the developer portal.
 * Genres
 * Supported Blockchain Networks
 * (Optional) Use the Epic Games Store for hosting